List of Rocko's Modern Life characters: Peaches

-A parody of Satan who is pink-skinned and clad in black robes, Peaches is in charge of "Heck", a parody of Hell (which he claims appears infernal "for the tourists") which Heffer almost pointed out before being interrupted.
+Peaches is a parody of Satan who is pink-skinned and clad in black robes, Peaches is in charge of "Heck", a parody of Hell (which he claims appears infernal "for the tourists") which Heffer almost pointed out before being interrupted.
 By taking off his hood, he reveals his head disturbingly resembling cow udders.
 Despite his menacing appearance and given his authority, Peaches has an "average Joe" tone and likes playing with a paddle ball.
 He has attempted to lure Heffer into "Heck" several times but has repeatedly failed to do so.
 Due to his failures, he was punished by being forced to star in his own cartoon show Peaches' Modern Life.

 When writer Martin Olson created the story for "To Heck and Back", he had "Satan" originally in charge of Heck.
 Director Jeff "Swampy" Marsh says Doug Lawrence named Peaches and "never explained the udders (or many other things he thought up) to anyone.
 It was just funny, and that was explanation enough."